Skip to content

 • No stored passwords → fewer credential‑theft risks.

-• MFA‑ready → aligns with today’s security posture.
+• MFA‑ready → aligns with modern security policies

 • Granular permissions → devices get only the access they need.

-Best for: newer devices that already support OAuth (often after a firmware update).
+Best for: Modern devices that support OAuth (often via firmware update)

 Implementation steps